iamprem/summarizer/README.md

 ## Observations

-* Initially i tried running LSA on all sentences(without filtereing <10 and >30).
+* Initially i tried running LSA on all sentences(without filtering <10 and >30).
 It surprisingly resulted sentences with very few words in the first concept which didn't give any meaning at all.
 * Then i picked sentences with words more than 10 words, this resulted with same long sentences appearing in multiple concepts(or rows) because longer sentences have more words and that can represent multiple concepts.